ROHITJAIND/EX-9-THRESHOLDING/README.md

 # EX-9 THRESHOLDING
 ### Aim:
-To segment the image using global thresholding, adaptive thresholding and Otsu's thresholding using python and OpenCV.
+To segment the image using global thresholding,adaptive thresholding and Otsu's thresholding using OpenCV.
 ### Software Required:
 Anaconda - Python 3.7 , OpenCV
 ### Algorithm: